Eyongtarh/Ekpaw-Spicies/README.md

 ## Credits

-I got some help from the Love sandwiches project, course conten.
+I got some help from the Love sandwiches project and course content.

 ## Acknowledgements

-- [Code Institute](https://codeinstitute.net/) tutors and Mentor for their continues support.
+- [Code Institute](https://codeinstitute.net/) tutors and Mentor:Iuliia Konovalova, for their continues support.